 In 2009 after spotting an ad on Craigslist looking for bloggers, I decided to pursue my passion professionally and joined the team at CliqueClack to write about entertainment, primarily on the subject of television.
 I also participated in an internship with John Wilpers through Emerson College, which solidified my social media credentials and allowed me to be published in FIPP‘s Innovation in Magazines report for 2010.
 Since then I have been featured on many blogs, writing on the subjects of entertainment, feminism, sports, food, and politics, among many others.
-Currently I am working on a writing/journalism degree at UMass Amherst’s University Without Walls program, and have taken classes at Harvard on Political Communication and Multimedia Journalism.
+I am currently a student at UMass Amherst’s University Without Walls program majoring in Digital Journalism, and have taken classes at Harvard on Political Communication and Multimedia Journalism.
 I am accepting freelance writing, copyediting, and copywriting work as I complete my degree, and in the spring of 2016 I worked with the NDI‘s Women in Democracy department copyediting slideshow presentations and internal documents.

 All of my work (written, artistic, and multimedia) can be found here and I can be reached by email at julia.m.hass [at] gmail.com.
 Some highlights of my work include:

 - The Case For Keeping Marc-Andre Fleury, published on Pensburgh on January 16, 2017